 Two-thirds of pins on Pinterest represent brands and products.
-A ‘digital catalogue of ideas’, this relatively unassuming platform has recently launched a series of new updates and developments, presenting a fresh set of opportunities for advertisers and content marketers.
+A ‘digital catalogue of ideas’, this relatively unassuming platform has recently launched a series of updates, presenting a fresh set of opportunities for content marketers.

 “Everything on Pinterest is visual,” said Pinterest CEO Ben Silbermann at the company’s headquarters in February.
 “That’s the thing about a good idea, you know it when you see it.
 Visual discovery is all about the tools to find the ideas that are your taste and your style.”